quibbble/go-boardgame/README.md

 [![GoDoc](https://godoc.org/github.com/quibbble/go-boardgame?status.svg)](https://godoc.org/github.com/quibbble/go-boardgame)

 Go-boardgame is a simple [Go](https://golang.org) package that can be used as the scaffolding to write the game logic for any board or turn based game.
-This may also be used in conjunction with the [go-boardgame-networking](https://github.com/quibbble/board-game-networking) project which provides an easy-to-use networking layer for games created with this package.

 ## Status